ErikDorstel/tasView/README.md

 tasView requires a websocket enabled mqtt broker.
 The hostname of the mqtt broker and the websocket tcp port can be configured in the tasView javascript source.
 #### CLI Console
 The commands consist of three parts which are separated by spaces.
-* topic filter (* for all devices, a port of or a full device name, a regular expression)
+* topic filter (* for all devices, a part of or a full device name, a regular expression)
 * command name (like status or timezone ...)
 * command payload (optional)
 #### Screenshot